TeamRizu/outfox-wiki/content/dev/mode-support/oto-support.md

 An example of the layout of this section is below.
 There are several items not included on most charts, but we will cover all of the values you may see in a file so to avoid confusion.
 Like with the other loader support pages, it is better to be complete than omit things.
 The commands for this section are done as `Command: Value`.
 Do note the space!

-This section covers settings and options for the chart and gameplay screen.
+This section covers settings and options for the chart and game-play screen.
 As _OutFox_ has a very different setup and internal system, most of the options in this section do not apply.
 It's here primarily for completeness and to explain what bits do.

 ```
 [General]